nickfrostatx/gitcontrib/README.md

 * Handle github-side edits being double-counted
 * ncurses taking over my term kinda makes me double-take, how do you guys feel about it
 * (at least) Make ncurses background use your term background color rather than being grey
+* Only take a path after a flag (-p,--path) so that we can specify extensions while having it run in the current dir
 * Add setup/install hook which runs `git config alias.contrib "!gitcontrib.py"` so that our package can be called with `git contrib`